Condensing vs Combi Boiler Explained

 If you've heard about 'condenser' or 'condensate' boilers then they will also be condensing boilers, there can sometimes just be a bit of confusion around the name.

-Combination boilers, or Combi for short, are compact units perfectly suited to heating smaller homes that don’t have such a high demand for heating and hot water.
-Unlike Regular or System boilers everything that the boiler needs is in the unit so there’s no need for a hot water cylinder or cold water tank in other areas of the home.
+Combi boilers (combination boilers) are compact all-in-one boilers which are perfectly suited to heating smaller homes that don't have such a high demand for heating and hot water.
+Unlike Regular or System boilers which need a cold water tank in the attic and/or an external hot water cylinder, everything that the combi boiler needs is inside the unit.
+This makes them a great space saver.

-Combi boilers heat water directly from the mains, providing instant hot water at a high pressure to a tap or shower.
+Combi boilers heat water directly from the mains, providing instant hot water at a high pressure to a tap or shower, which can also mean less energy is wasted as there is no need to store hot water in a cylinder.

-How can a Combi Boiler be Condensing too?
+How can a combi boiler also be condensing?

 To help reduce the CO2 emissions being produced by non-condensing units, which is currently 16% of the world's annual CO2 emissions, condensing boiler regulations have been issued.
 Simply put, the legislation states that: